The North Down Flock of Shetland Sheep

 Shetlands are a very hardy breed, that has changed little since Viking days and for that reason the breed is often classified as primitive.
 Shetland Sheep display distinctive personalities and behaviour which is often very funny to watch.
 Members of our flock have been known to steal hats and gloves out of pockets.
 They also like biting chunks out of any paperwork you might be carrying and will prod you with a hoof if they want some attention.
 We once had a ram who could open gate latches with his teeth.
 Happily for us he didn't passed this trick onto the others.

 Shetland ewes are excellent mothers and are very protective of their lambs who are often born black and then change colour over the next few months.
 Shetland lambs are curious about everything and love to nibble things, particularly shoelaces and zips if you happen to sit down within reach.
-We have three handsome, rather bouncy pedigree rams; Magwitch and Jaggers, who are brown and black Gulmogets, and Gus who is a grey Katmoget.
+We also have two handsome, rather bouncy pedigree rams; Jaggers and Gus, who are a black Gulmoget and a grey Katmoget.

 Oldest Shetland Sheep ever!